 IMPROVE YOUR POSTURE

 Our waking hours are largely spent sitting, standing or walking.
 Your posture can be aided by doing simple things such as standing up straight and not slouching.
-For more tips on how to best align your posture visit your local CAA Chiropractor for an adjustment.
+For more tips on how to best align your posture visit your chiropractor.

 TAKE BREAKS FROM YOUR PHONES AND SCREENS